 msg is a chat server and a web client written in Haskell and PureScript respectively.

 x86-debug is an emulator/VM/debugger for a small subset of x86.
-While small, it is enough to be a target for a simple compiler such as nyanpasu.

 Some of my notable articles and tutorials: